Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline||SGD89,239,500,000||USD63,000,000,000||

-19 March 2020, The MAS announced the establishment of a USD60 billion swap facility with the US Federal Reserve.
+19 March 2020, The MAS announced the establishment of a USD60 billion swap facility with the US Fed.
 The MAS intends to draw on this swap facility to provide US dollar liquidity to financial institutions in Singapore.
 The peak outstanding balance is USD10.028 billion as of 2 June 2020.
-On 29 July 2020, The U.S. Federal Reserve announced the extension of its dollar liquidity swap lines and FIMA repo facility to 31 March 2021.
-On 16 December 2020, The US Fed announced the extension of USD swap lines for 9 central banks including the MAS to 30 September 2021; (ii) 21 May 2021, Bank of Japan and the MAS renewed the bilateral swap arrangement between the two countries, which was established in 30 November 2016.
+On 29 July 2020, the US Fed announced the extension of its dollar liquidity swap lines and FIMA repo facility to 31 March 2021.
+On 16 December 2020, the US Fed announced the extension of USD swap lines for nine central banks including the MAS to 30 September 2021; (ii) 21 May 2021, Bank of Japan and the MAS renewed the bilateral swap arrangement between the two countries, which was established in 30 November 2016.
 Under this arrangement, Singapore can swap Singapore dollars for up to USD3 billion or its equivalent in yen, while Japan can swap yen for up to USD1 billion from Singapore .